Cushman Ice Cream Truck

 Talk about hometown nostalgia!
 These weren’t just normal ice cream trucks!

-They have been available on and in the local paper.
+They have been available on eBay and in the local paper.

 Operating costs are much smaller than other similar type businesses, which make the Cushman Truckster a popular choice.